Hayabusa Gen III

 Hayabusa

-Celebrate the 25th Anniversary of Ultimate Sport
+Enter the 3rd Generation of Ultimate Sport

 BUILD & ORDER